 The BSC will be used as a place of reflection and calming during the day when students are removed from lessons.
 While there they will need to meet our behaviour expectations in order to return to lessons.
-BSC will be used for internal exclusion of students who fail to complete detentions to our expectation, truant from college and/or for any other breach of the college behaviour policy.
+BSC will be used as appropriate for internal suspension of students who fail to complete detentions to our expectation, truant from college and/or for any other breach of the college behaviour policy.
 Students are not allowed out of this provision but will be permitted to have toilet breaks as appropriate.